Best Top-End Lunch Deals

-And lastly, I have to mention chef Dominique Le Stanc, former two-star (two!) chef of the famed Hotel Negresco, who 25 years ago was the absolute toast of the Riviera culinary scene, until he spectacularly chucked it all to get out of the rat race and back to his roots.
+And lastly, there is no set-price deal, but I still have to give an honorable mention to current Bib holder chef Dominique Le Stanc, former two-star (two!) chef of the famed Hotel Negresco, who 25 years ago was the absolute toast of the Riviera culinary scene, until he spectacularly chucked it all to get out of the rat race and back to his roots.
 Ever since, he and his wife Danielle have been running La Merenda, a tiny 20-seat hole-in-the-wall, cooking traditional Niçoise cuisine out of a miniscule kitchen …but it is the best Niçoise cuisine you will ever eat, I promise.
 The quirky restaurant is full-on anti-star, seeming to make itself as uninviting as possible: customers are packed in tight on tiny tables, perched on small hard backless stools, and the glassware has recently been upgraded but it used to be cartooned jelly jars!
-But despite all this, the cuisine is so devine (and the prices so moderate, around 15€ for each menu item) that the foodies absolutely flock to this homey little shack …and you should too.
+But despite all this, the cuisine is so divine (and the prices so moderate, around 15€ for each item) that the foodies absolutely flock to this homey little shack …and you should too.
 Open lunch and dinner, closed weekends.
-Cash only, no credit cards, no phone: the only way to score a precious reservation is to go by in person (or now via Facebook or Instagram message).
+Cash only, no credit cards, no phone: the only way to score a precious reservation is to go by in person (or now via their webpage).
 4 Rue Raoul Bosio, tram stop Opera.

 - Best Restaurants in Nice: Top Tier